 Archmaester Quillion suggests a connection between the fortress and the mazemakers of Lorath.
 The legends of Lorath claim the mazemakers were destroyed by something from the sea.
 Maester Theron, a bastard of ironborn ancestry, suggests in his Strange Stone that there is a connection between the Hightower's base and the Seastone Chair, and that they were created by the Deep Ones, a legendary race created by the breeding of sea creatures with humans and which may have inspired the legends of merlings.

 The Five Forts along the northeastern edge of Yi Ti are made of great slabs of single-fused black stone, similar to that of Valyrian construction.
-Like the Hightower, however, there is no known connection between Valyria and the Five Forts.
+Like the Hightower, however, there is no known connection between Valyria and the Five Forts, which are attributed to the legendary Pearl Emperor.